Table of Contents

-In this article, we are going to explore what causes the condition of fretting out, and how you can resolve it.
+In this Killer Rig article, we are going to explore what causes the condition of fretting out, and how you can resolve it.

 What Does It Mean When a Guitar is Fretting Out?

 When a guitar is fretting out, it means that the string is touching a higher fret when bending it, and it dies out.
-This is a result of an improper string height and is quite common with guitars with a round radius on the fretboard.
+This is a result of an improper string height.
+It’s quite common with guitars with a round radius on the fretboard.

 What Causes Fretting Out?

-There are a few things that can cause guitar fret out.
-And because the guitar is an intricate instrument that isn’t perfect, it doesn’t take much to have this happen.
+There are a few things that can cause a guitar to fret out.
+The guitar is an intricate instrument that isn’t perfect, it doesn’t take much to have this happen.
 This is one sound that will make any player cringe!

 Bridge Is Out Of Adjustment

 The action of a guitar is how high the strings are from the fretboard.
-If the action is too low, the strings will be too close to the frets and cause them to touch when bending.
+If it’s too low, the strings will be close to the frets and cause them to touch when bending.